leungarthur/leungarthur.github.io/index.md

 ## About

-In my spare time, I like cooking, listening to R&B/soul music, and learning new songs to play on my Stratocaster-style guitar.
+In my spare time, I like cooking, listening to R&B/soul music (e.g. [PJ Morton's rendition of How Deep Is Your Love by the Bee Gees](https://www.youtube.com/watch?v=Sv8yRzstTDE), and learning new songs to play on my Stratocaster-style guitar.

 ![](/assets/portrait.jpg){: style="max-width: 250px"}
 *Picture of myself (2019, pre-COVID-19) enjoying a bagel at [St-Viateur Bagel Shop](https://www.stviateurbagel.com/), Montréal, Canada.*